MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBaseline.md

 ```

 ### -Name

-Specifies a name for the configuration baseline.
+Specify a name for the configuration baseline.

 ```yaml
 Type: String